snymnd/bun-elysia-prisma-starter/README.md

 #### 3. Start The Server

-Start the server with code below
+Start the server with the code below

 ```bash
 bun run dev